Foreign Direct Investment (FDI)

 Changes in monetary conditions in an investor or recipient country can affect investment decisions.
 Tighter policy will tend to inhibit investment, while looser policy will encourage it.
 However, fears of inflation might act as a check against FDI if monetary expansion is seen as reckless.

-Changes in the trade cycle
+Changes in the economic cycle

 Sustained economic growth in an economy is likely to encourage FDI, while recession will deter it.
+The impact of the financial crisis on FDI flows can clearly be seen in the above chart.

 Poor expectations can arise for a number of reasons, especially resulting from worries about the overall state of the economy in which the investment will take place.
 Rising budget deficits are also likely to be a cause for concern for the investing country.